wharsojo/pw-debug/wk-bug/README.md

-# Only Chromium browser behave expected to route.fulfill()
+# Firefox & WebKit behave un-expected to route

 During development of [mitm-play](https://www.npmjs.com/package/mitm-play), I discover that only Chromium behave expected, other browsers failed. here is the scenario:
 * user set some route logic